Testing Strategy Design Note¶

 │ │

 │ 1.
-Run queries against real LLMs │
+Run graph generation against real LLMs │

 │ 2.
 Cache stores responses in tests/data/functional/cache/ │